simon987/Much-Assembly-Required-Frontend/README.md

 ```
 Make sure to change the configuration in /include/config.php.
 > Tough if you used the snippet above there is nothing to change (except the title if you want)
+3. Run the frontend from localhost.
+When using XAMPP, for example, you can place the frontend files in the ```xampp/htdocs/MAR``` folder,
+and you can run the frontend by typing ```localhost/MAR``` in your web browser.

 More information about the game [here.](https://github.com/simon987/Much-Assembly-Required)
 HTML template by ajlkn